Native American Indian Dog

 Native American Indian Dog Basics

-The Native American Indian Dog is an attractive breed with a wild appearance very similar to their ancestors.
+The Native American Indian Dog is an attractive breed with a wild appearance very similar to wolves.

 Origin